-a. how such items change or may change revenues, expenses, operating results, financial expenses or other items in the financial statements of the issuer c. nature and amount of obligations assumed and rights generated in favor of the issuer as a result of the operation
+- a. how such items change or may change revenues, expenses, operating results, financial expenses or other items in the financial statements of the issuer - B. Nature and purpose of the operation - c. nature and amount of obligations assumed and rights generated in favor of the issuer as a result of the operation